mlflow/mlflow/docs/source/R-api.rst

 Get Metric
 ==========

-API to retrieve the logged value for a metric during a run.
-For a run, if this metric is logged more than once, this API will retrieve only the latest value logged.
+Get the logged value for a metric during a run.
+For a run, if this metric is logged more than once, this API retrieves only the last value logged.

 .. code:: r